morrowind-modding/morrowind-modding.github.io/content/How To Contribute.md

 ## Editing Guide
    Pick where your document should go first.
 Most contributor content should go under `Guides`, but if you're making edits to a specific project, then use that folder instead.
 Feel free to create new folders if you feel your document necessitates it.

-WARNING:
+### WARNING:
 - Due to compatibility issues with Obsidian and Quartz, only some file types can be accepted.
 Videos must be in webm format before publication.
+Any audio which is not directly relevant to the subject of the video clip must be removed as well to limit file sizes.
 Maintainers can help you with this.
+You can use something like [Simple Screen Recorder](https://github.com/lextrack/Simple-Screen-Recorder)or [OBS](https://obsproject.com/) to record your screen with or without audio.
+- Morrowind-specific file types such as `nif`, `dds`, and `esm` will not directly be recognized by Obsidian and can't be opened as notes.
+They will, however, appear in your source control view and can be added to links in your documents.
 ### Basic Folder Structure
    - Guides – Umbrella Heading
 	- Concept – a landing page summarizing the concept – e.g., Textures
 		- Sub-Concepts – elaborating on specific parts of a concept – e.g., AI Upscaling